Denethor: Character flaws

 Denethor's madness and despair has been compared to that of Shakespeare's King Lear.
 Both men are first outraged when their children (Faramir and Cordelia, respectively) refuse to aid them, but then grieve upon their children's death – which is only perceived in the case of Faramir.
 According to Michael D. C. Drout, both Denethor and Lear "despair of God's mercy", something extremely dangerous in a leader who has to defend his realm.
 Sauron drives Denethor to suicide by showing him in the Palantír the Black Fleet approaching Gondor, while concealing the fact that the ships are carrying Aragorn's troops, coming to Gondor's rescue.
 The Tolkien scholar Tom Shippey comments that this forms part of a pattern around the use of the Palantír, that one should not try to see the future but should trust in one's luck and make one's own mind up, courageously facing one's duty in each situation.
 The medievalist Elizabeth Solopova comments that unlike Aragorn, Denethor is incapable of displaying what Tolkien in Beowulf: the Monsters and the Critics called "northern courage", namely, the spirit to carry on in the face of certain defeat and death.
 Alex Davis, in the J.R.R.
 Tolkien Encyclopedia, writes that many critics have examined his fall and corrupted leadership, whereas Richard Purtill identifies Denethor's pride and egoism, a man who considers Gondor his property.
+The Tolkien scholar Ali Mirzabayati suggests that Denethor has a pathological fear of defeat.
+In his view, Denethor's understanding of stewardship is superficial, limited to ruling and authority, so he clings desperately to power.
+This, exacerbated by his grief and mistrust of others, impairs his judgement and ability to defend his people.